As told by Lia Greenwell of Campbell Cheese & Grocery

 The next time you're tasked with planning out that cheese plate, look no further than New York State.
 From the foothills of the Adirondack Mountains to a subterraneous aging cave in Crown Heights, Brooklyn, the Empire State is on the rise as a top producer of artisanal cheese.
 "We love the range that's happening in New York State cheese right now," says cheesemonger Lia Greenwell of Campbell Cheese & Grocery in Williamsburg, Brooklyn.
 "Some are closely related to European cheeses, and others are one of a kind, New York originals."
-Here, Lia shares five of her favorite cheeses from the state, along with recommended pairings.
+Here, Lia shares four of her favorite cheeses from the state, along with recommended pairings.

 While this cheese is produced by Parish Hill Creamery in Vermont, Humble Herdsman is aged by Crown Finish Caves in converted 19th century lagering tunnels in Crown Heights, Brooklyn.
 Crown Finish washes the semi-soft raw cow's milk cheese in hard cider, then ages the wheels for 4 — 6 months.
 The result: younger wheels produce hints of fruit, while more mature wheels develop vegetal and peanut notes.
 Recommended pairing: Ft.
 Greene Farms Pickled Mustard Seeds.